Home

 Pockets, pouches, and trays are available on some jogging strollers.
 They offer additional storage space for baby accessories and personal items such as wallet and keys.
 Pockets vary in size as well as how they are closed.
 Active parents may find that zipper or drawstring pouches provide an added measure of security during bouncy rides, while other parents prefer the easy accessibility of trays or unsealed pouches.

-The rims on a jogging stroller can be made of chrome steel, polymer or alloy.
+The rims on a jogger can be made of chrome steel, polymer or alloy.
 Rim choice is mostly a matter of appearance and personal preference and budget.
 Some people enjoy the added touch of beautiful chrome.
 For those who care little about the appearance of the Jogging Stroller wheels, polymer would suit them just fine.

 Perhaps the most important aspect of the wheels, other than the larger size and rim choice, is the fact that the tires are pneumatic (air filled).
 This gives a much better ride than a solid tire as you will know if you ever owned a solid-tired wheelbarrow (very hard to push!)